Haynes: Rowley would have enough time to lime after election - Trinidad and Tobago Newsday

 Haynes: Rowley would have enough time to lime after election

-Haynes made the remark during her address at the UNC's virtual campaign meeting on Thursday night, in which she accused Dr Rowley of having TT's best interests at the bottom of his priorities.
+Haynes made the remark at the UNC's virtual campaign meeting on Thursday night.
+She accused Dr Rowley of having TT's best interests at the bottom of his priorities.

 "Imagine in the middle of a pandemic, in the middle of an economic crisis and now a tropical storm, Keith Rowley has just announced he would be liming tomorrow (Friday).
 Don't worry, we are just 18 days away from giving Keith Rowley enough time to lime